hunterkepley/Ice/README.md

 ## Requirements

+* Golang

+Install golang for your distro

-[PixelGL](https://godoc.org/github.com/faiface/pixel/pixelgl) backend uses OpenGL to render graphics.
+* [PixelGL](https://godoc.org/github.com/faiface/pixel/pixelgl) backend uses OpenGL to render graphics.
 Because of that, OpenGL development libraries are needed for compilation.
 The dependencies are same as for [GLFW](https://github.com/go-gl/glfw).